VishnuViswam/weather-info-service/README.md

 	* username : testuser
 	* password : testuser@123
 	* Please map this user with "weather_service" named db and provide read,write and ddladmin privilages.
+* Extract the redis server zip files and run the redis erver.
+	* Double click the "redis-server.exe" named file to run the redis server.
 * To run the application , open a cmd window under application build folder
 	* weather-info-service\target
 	* Execute the following command